ec-europa/europa-component-library/docs/Migrating-v4.md

 - `Negative` links have been renamed `Inverted`, to be consistent with other components.
 This concern the css class, and the twig parameter.

+### Message

+- Message component has been renamed to `Notification`.
+This includes the related CSS classes, and javascript

 ## Custom theme

 ECL4 introduces new ways to custommize the look and feel of elements, by changing styles and component display